 As a company leader, employees look to you during times of crisis.
 Are you prepared for when a disaster strikes?

 In a world of constant change and unpredictability, the ability to respond swiftly to crises and disasters is more critical than ever.
-Recent events, such as the Israel-Hamas War, serve as sad reminders of the urgent need for collective action and support in the face of adversity.
+Recent events, such as the Israel-Hamas War and Hurricane Helene and Milton, serve as sad reminders of the urgent need for collective action and support in the face of adversity.

 Companies, with their resources and influence, can play a vital role in alleviating the impact of such crises.